 The Bottom Line

 These are some things to remember when starting a coaching business from scratch.
-You can take your business to the highest success with hard work and perseverance.
+With hard work and perseverance, you can achieve your business’s highest success.